The Rules should be read in conjunction with the Constitution. Changes from the previous version are marked in red.

 4.6 The Association’s bank account shall be operated by the Treasurer.
 Those charity trustees allowed to initiate or authorise online payments or sign cheques shall be any two of the Treasurer, the Secretary and any two other charity trustees authorised from time to time by the charity trustees for that purpose.
 No authoriser shall process a payment or sign a cheque for which they are the payee or possible direct or indirect beneficiary.

 4.7 Payments shall where possible be by online payment or by cheque if the recipient requests it, and a receipt obtained for all cash payments.
 Unless the matter is under dispute, payment shall be made within two weeks of the receipt of the invoice.

 4.8 All income, except for electronic payments, including membership subscriptions and orders for magazines, shall be recorded by the issue of a receipt by the person who initially receives the money on behalf of the Association.
 However, the Treasurer may waive the requirement for receipts to be given for low cost items and where income is anticipated to be a small amount, and this has been agreed in advance.

 4.9 All income shall be passed to the Treasurer with the issued receipt number within three weeks and banked within two weeks.

-4.10 The Association shall have a current account for day-to-day working and at least one other interest bearing account.
-The Treasurer shall be responsible for ensuring that a substantial portion of the Association’s money is held in an interest bearing account and that the cleared funds in the current account shall not exceed £1000 for any period of time greater than one week.
+4.10 The Association shall have a current account for day-to-day working and at least one interest bearing account.
+The Treasurer shall be responsible for ensuring that a substantial portion of the Association’s money is held in an interest-bearing account and that the cleared funds in the current account shall not exceed £1000 for any period of time greater than one week.

 4.11 The bank mandate shall stipulate that only one authorised signature is required to move money between Association accounts held within the same bank.